HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 ---
 #### Step 2 - Pick your favorite topic tag, and make a channel conifigured for discussion of that topic
-- Make a new channel in your category
+1. Make a new channel in your category
-  - Click the + sign next to the Category Name
+      1. Click the + sign next to the Category Name
-  - Select `# TEXT` channel
+      1. Select `# TEXT` channel
-  - Name the channel after the major topic
+      1. Name the channel after the major topic
-  - Click the Edit Channel button and add some more detail about the topic and how it relates to your project/intests
+      1. Click the Edit Channel button and add some more detail about the topic and how it relates to your project/intests
           - Use the `#general-chat` channel to have conversations outside of any of these topics
           - Use that area to draft and hone text you are using in the different categories
+1. Change the channel description to provide the bot with context about what you plan to discuss in this channel
+    1. Click the `Edit Channel`

 ---
 ##### Option 1 - Use the bot